RohanVKashyap/G-invariant/README.md

 # Neural Discovery of Permutation Subgroups

-This repository contains the code associated with the paper **"Neural Discovery of Permutation Subgroups"** accepted as contributed talk (extended oral presentation) at [AISTATS 2023](http://aistats.org/aistats2023/).
+This repository contains the code associated with the paper **"Neural Discovery of Permutation Subgroups"** accepted as contributed talk (poster presentation) at [AISTATS 2023](http://aistats.org/aistats2023/).

 ### Short description
 We consider the problem of discovering subgroup $H$ of permutation group $S_n$.
 Unlike the traditional $H$-invariant networks wherein $H$ is assumed to be known, we present a method to discover the underlying subgroup, given that it satisfies certain conditions.
 Our results show that one could discover any subgroup of type $S_k (k \leq n)$ by learning an $S_n$-invariant function and a linear transformation.
 We also prove similar results for cyclic and dihedral subgroups.
 Finally, we provide a general theorem that can be extended to discover other subgroups of $S_n$.
 We also demonstrate the applicability of our results through numerical experiments on image-digit sum and symmetric polynomial regression tasks.